 Who’d play me in a biopic: Denzel Washington

-Anthony founded the Center for Puppetry Arts in 1978.
+Now retired, Anthony founded the Center for Puppetry Arts in 1978.
 Under his leadership, the center received a record 12 Citations of Excellence from UNIMA-USA, the U.S. division of Union Internationale de la Marionnette, the international organization for the art of puppetry.
 A native of Sarasota, Florida, Anthony has also received a personal Citation of Excellence from UNIMA-USA—puppetry’s most prestigious award.

 Brown is the founder, front man, and lead vocalist for his eponymous, multiplatinum, Grammy Award–winning Southern rock group.
 He is a songwriter, producer, record label head, businessman, and philanthropist.